-Cost Differences Based on Dog Breed and Age
+Cost Variations by Dog Breed and Age

 Coverage Type | Average Monthly Cost |